 - 1/2 cup (80 grams) chopped walnuts (optional)

-- Preheat oven to 350°F. Spray a 9x5 loaf pan with nonstick cooking spray and set aside.
+- Preheat the oven to 350°F (177°C).
+Spray a 9x5 loaf pan with nonstick cooking spray, line the pan with parchment paper, and set aside.

 - In a large mixing bowl, whisk together the flour, baking powder, baking soda, cinnamon, and salt.

 - Add the dry ingredients to the wet ingredients and mix until just combined, making sure not to overmix the batter.
-Then stir in the chopped walnuts.
+Gently stir in the chopped walnuts.

 - Scoop the batter into the prepared loaf pan and spread it around into one even layer.

 - Remove from the oven and allow to cool in the loaf pan for 20 minutes.
-Carefully remove the bread from the loaf pan and transfer to a wire rack to finish cooling.
+Carefully remove the bread from the loaf pan and transfer to a wire rack to cool completely.